 Major Unusual Incident and Registry Unit

-The Major Unusual Incident and Registry Unit includes there different areas: intake, regional managers, and registry investigators.
+The Major Unusual Incident and Registry Unit includes different areas: intake, regional managers, and registry investigators.

-The intake managers ensure that all major unusual incidents are entered correctly into the Incident Tracking System and include effective immediate actions, meet MUI criteria, and are classified accurately according to rule.
-They also review each and every incident entered into ITS.
+The intake managers ensure that all major unusual incidents are entered correctly into OITMS (Ohio Incident Tracking and Monitoring System) and include effective immediate actions, meet MUI criteria, and are classified accurately according to rule.
+They also review each and every incident entered into OITMS.

-Regional managers conduct quality assurance reviews of incident management through ITS, conduct site visits to Ohio’s counties and providers of service as required, and provide training and technical assistance throughout the year.
+Regional managers conduct quality assurance reviews of incident management through OITMS, conduct site visits to Ohio’s counties and providers of service as required, and provide training and technical assistance throughout the year.

 The Unit Registry Investigators manage the DODD Abuser Registry.
 They are responsible for department-directed investigations and onsite visits to Ohio’s counties as required to monitor the quality of MUI investigations.